Maliyo Games sets up game dev boot camp with Google in Africa

 They use tools like Unreal or Unity to build the games.

-Google reached out to the company to see if it was something they could scale up to reach more young people across Ghana, Kenya, and Nigeria.
+Google reached out to the company to see if it was something they could scale up to reach more young people in Ghana, Kenya, and Nigeria.
 Ultimately, they’re trying to get a team of people competent enough to publish a title on the Google Play store.
 At the end of the program, Maliyo hopes to hire a lot of the graduates.

 “Success is judged by the number of people who go through the program to actually produce content that is then published on the app store,” Obi said.
 “The plan is that, alongside our partners, we can scale this across the whole of sub-Saharan Africa, to include a lot of the countries where Google Playstore is being supported.”